dinahejji/AI-based-Automated-Detection-of-Cytoplasmic-Strings-in-Microscopic-Images/README.md

 Our approach consists of two complementary stages:

 **1. Autoencoder-based Classification Filter.**
 A lightweight convolutional autoencoder (AE) is trained exclusively on string-free embryo images to model the appearance of normal cytoplasm.
-During inference, reconstruction errors—measured inside the smooth cytoplasmic interior, serve as anomaly scores.
+During inference, reconstruction errors,measured inside the smooth cytoplasmic interior, serve as anomaly scores.
 This stage acts as a *coarse filter* that flag frames likely to contain CS, significantly reducing downstream workload and improving robustness under class imbalance.